HARSH-SHETH/Search_Engine/README.md

 + Enter the keywords you want to search and choose any one url(it will be open in your default browser)

-## NOTE:
-  > The project is not finished yet, I will be adding necessary changes to it.

 ## SPECIAL THANKS TO:

   `@Mayur_Jain`